denten-papers/cambridge-materiality/main.md

 The interpretation of texts is complicated by the fact that ideas take shape in matter.
-My words therefore reach you within a specific medium---paper, audio file, or an electronic text---which serves as a conduit for the transmission of information.
+My words thus reach you within a specific medium---paper, audio file, or an electronic text---which serves as a conduit for the transmission of information.
 Aristotle, in his *Poetics*, similarly differentiated between the objects or content of art, its medium, and the mode of mimesis [@aristotle, 90].
 Prose describing the way a bird sings, for example, finds its